Liquidambar styraciflua: Fruit

 The distinctive compound fruit is hard, dry, and globose, 1 to 1+1/2 in in diameter, composed of numerous (40–60) capsules.
 Each capsule, containing one to two small seeds, has a pair of terminal spikes (for a total of 80–120 spikes).
 When the fruit opens and the seeds are released, each capsule is associated with a small hole (40–60 of these) in the compound fruit.

 Fallen, opened fruits are often abundant beneath the trees; these have been popularly nicknamed "burr (or bir) balls", "gum balls", "space bugs", "sticker balls", "spike balls", or "monkey balls".

 The fruit is a multicapsular spherical head and hangs on the branches during the winter.
 The woody capsules are mostly filled with abortive seeds resembling sawdust.
 The seeds are about 1/4 in thick, winged, and wind-dispersed.
 Goldfinches, purple finches, squirrels, and chipmunks eat the seeds of the tree.
 The seeds stratify within 30–90 days at 33–41 F or soaked in water for 15–20 days.

 The long-stemmed fruit balls of Liquidambar resemble those of the American sycamore or buttonwood (Platanus occidentalis), but are spiny and remain intact after their seeds are dispersed; the softer fruits of Platanus disintegrate upon seed dispersal.
 The long-persisting fallen spiked fruits can be unpleasant to walk on; sweet gum is banned in some places for this reason.
 In abundance, they can leave a lawn lumpy.
 The winter buds are yellow brown, 1/4 in long, acute.
 The inner scales enlarge with the growing shoot, becoming 1/2 in long, green tipped with red.

 Distribution

-Sweetgum is one of the most common hardwoods in the southeastern United States, where it occurs naturally in lowlands from southwestern Connecticut south to central Florida, through central Ohio and west to Illinois, southern Missouri, and eastern Texas, but not colder highland areas of Appalachia or the Midwestern states.
-The species also occurs in Mexico from southern Nuevo León south to Chiapas, as well as in Guatemala, El Salvador, Nicaragua and Honduras.
+Sweetgum is one of the most common hardwoods in the southeastern and Mid-Atlantic United States, where it occurs naturally in lowlands from southwestern Connecticut south to central Florida, through central Ohio and west to Illinois, southern Missouri, and eastern Texas, but not colder highland areas of Appalachia or the Midwestern states.
+The species also occurs in Mexico from southern Nuevo León south to Chiapas, as well as in Guatemala, El Salvador, Belize, Nicaragua and Honduras.
 In Mexico and Central America, it is a characteristic plant of cloud forests, growing at middle elevations in various mountainous areas where the climate is humid and more temperate.